space-wizards/docs/src/en/space-station-14/departments/service/proposals/botany-rework.md

     * Auto-harvest becomes one of these, since it runs at Update() and not OnHarvest().
     * I am not sure how much of SeedData remains after this.
 I suspect it does still exist, but mostly for which prototype the seed creates at harvest and which species it can mutate into.
 * Update Mutation System to include mutations for GrowthComonents and HarvestComponents
-    * This must be delayed until both the new Mutation system and new Components are in place, because this is where those systems touch.
+    * This must be delayed until one of the new Mutation / Components PRs are in place, because this is where those systems touch.
 * Plant entity replaces PlantHolder/SeedData
     * Update PlantHolder, ideally by moving much of its logic to Plant and what can't be moved should reference the Plant entity instead.
     * Update other Botany systems to use Plant instead of Plantholder where appropriate.